-Whenever your current employee or a prospective teacher interact with your school, they experience a ‘moment of truth’.
-In other words, your future school staff either think “I want to be a part of it”, or “I wouldn’t touch them with a barge pole”.
+Whenever your current or prospective staff members interact with your school (and the people in it), they experience a ‘moment of truth’.
+In other words, your they are evaluating and likely to be thinking either “I want or don’t want to be a part of it!”

 How these ‘moments of truth’ are handled will determine how well you are able to attract and keep staff, and are also seen in the long-term results for your school.

 A significant number of such moments happen while staff interact with senior and middle leaders.
-So, our previous article covered leadership behaviours that are a great foundation for an effective people strategy.
+Our previous article covered leadership behaviours that are a great foundation for an effective and well led school and for developing your people strategy.